+Key Description

-Key Description Up arrow Moves to the previous field.
-Down arrow Moves to the next field. <enter></enter> Allows you to type in a value in the selected field (if applicable) or follow the link in the field.
-Spacebar Expands or collapses a drop-down list, if applicable. <tab></tab> Moves to the next focus area.
-NOTE: For the standard graphics browser only. <esc></esc> Moves to the previous page till you view the main screen.
-Pressing <esc> in the main screen exits the Boot Manager and proceeds with system boot.</esc> <f1></f1> Displays the System Setup help file.
+Up arrow Moves to the previous field.
+Key Description

+Down arrow Moves to the next field.

+<Enter> Allows you to type in a value in the selected field (if applicable) or follow the link in the field.

+Spacebar Expands or collapses a drop-down list, if applicable.

+<Esc> Moves to the previous page till you view the main screen.
+Pressing <Esc> in the main screen exits System Setup.
+A message prompts you to save any unsaved changes.

+<F1> Displays the System Setup help file.